 On the evening of Tuesday, July 21, 1942, the moon was in its first quarter.

-The sound of the surf was broken by the chugging of motors as landing barges filled with silent, sweating soldiers clutching rifles made small wakes as they cut through the clear tropical waters, their hulls sliding softly to a stop on the crushed-coral beach.
+The sound of the surf was broken by the chugging of motors as landing barges filled with silent, sweating soldiers clutching rifles made small wakes as they cut through the clear tropical waters off the Papuan coast, their hulls sliding softly to a stop on the crushed-coral beach.

 The soldiers were glad to escape the confines of the steel-hulled oven that was the troop ship, only to be faced with a blanket of humidity and an unforgiving tropical landscape.